Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

 The quantized energy levels are bounded by the mean-field energies, and the mean-field energy levels envelop the net of anti-crossings in the quantized energy levels~\cite{Karkuszewski2002MeanFielda,Mulansky2011ImpurityBoseeinstein,Wu2006CommutabilitySemiclassicala}.
 The anti-crossing gaps decrease exponentially with photon number, so the behavior of the system in the thermodynamic limit will coincide exactly with the predictions of the mean-field approximation since the anti-crossings will become crossings.
 Even for finite photon numbers (but large enough), the exponentially small gap could be much smaller than the weak gradient potential in the Bloch oscillation, where the anti-crossings act as crossings and the system will follow the mean-field solution, leading to period-doubling.
-The mean-field predicted discrete time crystal is exact only in the thermodynamic limit with an infinite photon number, while for finite photon number, it becomes a prethermal time crystal due to the exponentially small anti-crossing gaps.
+The mean-field predicted discrete time crystal is exact only in the thermodynamic limit with an infinite photon number, while for finite photon number, it becomes a prethermal time crystal due to the exponentially small anti-crossing gaps. {In particular, the nonlinear band crossing is exact and gives rise to an exact period-doubled Bloch oscillation at the mean-field level.
+At the full quantum level, however, the band crossing is expected to become an avoided crossing with an exponentially small gap that decreases with increasing photon number.
+As a result, each Bloch oscillation cycle induces only an exponentially small excitation probability, so that the period-doubled dynamics persists for an exponentially long time before eventual thermalization.
+In this sense, the exact discrete time crystal of the mean-field theory reduces to a prethermal time crystal at finite photon number.}

+To verify that the anti-crossing gap decreases exponentially with photon number, we investigate the quantum energy gap $\Delta \mathcal{E}$ between the ground state and the first excited state at $k=\pi$ for different photon numbers {while keeping $gn_k$ fixed}.
+As shown in Fig.~\ref{fig:energygap}, the gap is already very small even for $n_k=5$.
+As the photon number increases, the exponentially shrinking energy gap rapidly approaches zero.
+For $n_k=27$ the avoided crossing of the bands remains invisible even when significantly magnified. {For a given nonlinearity $g n_k$, the required two-photon interaction strength $g$ decreases as the photon number $n_k$ increases.
+In practice, $n_k$ is typically very large for coherent light fields, allowing strong nonlinear effects even for weak two-photon interactions, where the mean-field description remains valid.}